muhammadn/avahi-proxy/README.md

 This was to solve the problem in trying to proxy all my local "home.lan" domain to Multicast DNS ".local" domain.

+Problem was all existing solutions are eiher written in scripting languages such as Ruby and Python which are less performant.

 So now, everything that is within Multicast DNS ".local" domain is resolvable with "home.lan" as well.

 For example, i have a machine which is "muhammads-macbook-pro.local" which resolves with Multicast DNS (MDNS) but i want the host "muhammads-macbook-pro" to be resolvable as "muhammads-macbook-pro.home.lan" as well.